-Proposal Author Rating Rating Rating by Rating SC Title Rating Recommendatio by by by Reviewer by ID n (accept/reject) Reviewer Reviewer Reviewer 4 Reviewer Code 1 2 3 5
+Proposal Author Title Rating by SC

+ID Reviewer Reviewer Reviewer Reviewer Reviewer Recommendation (accept/reject)

+Code 1 2 3 4 5

 Publications Advisory Committee

 The Publications Advisory Committee serves in an advisory capacity for all NARST-sponsored publications, including JRST, position papers, and research-practice documents.
 The PAC coordinates publication efforts with the External Policy and Relations Committee and Research Committee, which involves recommending policy, as well as overseeing the development and dissemination of publications specifically designed for use by media, policymakers, education officials, teachers, and other professional organizations.